On minimal representation-infinite algebras: Tame concealed and critical simply connected algebras

 \begin{lemma} Suppose a critical algebra $A$ has a preprojective component $Z$.
 Then $Z$ contains all indecomposable projectives but no injective.
 Almost all indecomposables in $Z$ are sincere and so $A$ is tilted from a path-algebra $kK$.
-If $K$ is Euclidean then $A$ is tame concealed. \end{lemma} \begin{proof}The full subcategory $B$ living on the points $x$ such that $Ae_{x}$ belongs to $Z$ is convex.
-If $Z$ would be finite then $A$ would be the product of $B$ and a proper convex representation-infinite subcategory.
-Thus $Z$ is infinite and $B$ is representation-infinite because all indecomposables in $Z$ are $B$-modules.
-So $B$ is not a proper subcategory and all projective indecomposables occur in $Z$.
-An injective in $Z$ would again give a proper convex subcategory of infinite representation-type.
-Almost all indecomposables in $Z$ are extremal whence sincere by \cite{quadratic}.
-Thus $A$ is a tilted algebra by \cite{Tame}.
-For Euclidean $K$ the tilting module is preprojective or preinjective because otherwise $A$ is representation-finite or $A$ contains a proper representation-infinite convex subcategory again by \cite{Tame}.
+If $K$ is Euclidean then $A$ is tame concealed. \end{lemma} \begin{proof}If $Z$ contains an indecomposable injective $De_{x}A$ it contains such a module for a sink $x$.
+Only the finitely many predecessors in $Z$ of this module can be extremal and so $A$ is not critical.
+Thus $Z$ contains no injective and so it is infinite with almost all modules extremal whence sincere by \cite{quadratic}.
+Thus $Z$ contains a section $K$ and $A$ is tilted from $kK$ by a tilting module $T$ by \cite{Tame}.
+For tame $K$ only a preprojective ( or preinjective ) tilting module leads to a critical algebra $A$ as explained in section 4.2 (8) in Ringels classical book \cite{Tame}.

 \end{proof}